Cuban Creamy Malanga Soup

 - Preheat your oven to 375 °F.

 - In an oven-safe bowl, combine garlic and olive oil.
-Bake for 20 to 25 minutes or until garlic has softened.
-Set aside.
+Bake for 20 to 25 minutes or until garlic has softened and set aside.

 - Peel and cut malanga into large chunks.
 You can also substitute this with other tropical starches from our collection, such as eddoes or yuca.

-- Once boiled, reduce heat to low, cover, and simmer for about 35 to 40 minutes or until the malanga is tender.
+- Once boiled, reduce heat to low, cover, and simmer for about 35-40 minutes or until the malanga is tender.

 - In a food processor or blender, puree one cup at a time of the malanga and broth mixture with the roasted garlic and olive oil until smooth.

 - Slowly add half-and-half and stir until well-combined.